donutyachts/aws-bootcamp-cruddur-2023/journal/week2.md

 - Use https://honeycomb-whoami.glitch.me/ to find out from where you got the Honeycomb API key.
 - Found a mistake in app.py after watching recording of week 2 live stream.
 Did not have 'simple' in 'simple_processor'.
 Added.
 - Began using git tags to denote commits corresponding to each week of bootcamp, https://git-scm.com/book/en/v2/Git-Basics-Tagging.

+## Instrument AWS X-Ray

+Notes:
+- Find the Groups and Rules by going to Cloudwatch > Settings > Traces > View settings.